skaferun9/ascend-money-java-exam/readme.md

 ## Rules

-- Source code able to chnage, add new class, redesign
+- Source code able to change, add new class, redesign

 - You may use clean code technic and design pattern